Where there is a will there is a way

 Also that there is an alternative, fair trade banana you can buy, "All Good Bananas", distributed by the same guy that sells Phoenix Organics (the ads have cartoon illustrations showing all the nasties you aren't buying in the drink).

 But with my husband, I first explained that the farming techniques people use now to mass-produce one species (monoculture) also leave it vulnerable to disease.
 (There aren't many varieties with various resistances to disease, if one area gets it they can all get it.)
+In fact the kind of banana everyone eats now is a different cultivated variety as the last one became plagued by a disease.

 There is a pesticide that works very well to deliver us perfectly disease-free bananas to our supermarkets, it just sterilizes the people that apply it to the banana root (people who live in poorer countries who can't fight back) and sometimes causes their wives, to give birth to children with extreme birth defects.
 The company that created the pesticide knows this, the big banana companies like Dole, know it, but they choose to use it.
 Isn't that disgusting?
 I wish I had always known.
 I never would have supported that decision.
 Never.